Cost of living: Young professionals targeted by investment scams

 - Published

-Young professionals trying to make and save money to cope with the soaring cost of living are at risk of being exploited by scams, a bank has warned.
+Young professionals trying to make and save money to cope with the soaring cost of living are at risk of being exploited by scams, banks have warned.

 They are being targeted on social media by scams which claim to offer a money-making investment opportunity.